Bhagi-developer/Dynamic_ToDoList-Web-App/README.md

 2. open command line
  * run  cd "Folder Path"
  * open second tab and run mongod
- * in firt tab, run node app.js
+ * in first tab, run node app.js
  3. open any browser and write localhost:3000 and click enter

+ ### Now if you get this window than you done all well